awslabs/aws-systems-manager/CONTRIBUTING.md

 Please add detailed descriptions, sample customer scenarios so that the content is usable.

-If you have any problems, please consult GitHub [issues](https://github.com/awslabs/amazon-ssm/issues) for this repo.
+If you have any problems, please consult GitHub [issues](https://github.com/awslabs/amazon-ssm/issues) for this repository.
 If you do not find an existing problem, please file a new issue.

 ## Making the pull request
 Pull requests should be opened against the `master` branch.
 We recommend that you provide a readme or description with any script or executable you contribute so that it’s easy to understand and get started.

 ## Licensing
 All content must be clearly licensed to [MIT no attribution license](https://github.com/awslabs/amazon-ssm/blob/master/LICENSE).